iszshara/Automation-of-Domjudge/README.md

 ```

 ## Info
-At the end of the setup process you will receive a password to log into the Domserver
+At the end of the setup process you will receive a password to log into the Domserver.
+Note it down!